Skip to main content

 • Split the document into two or three separate files, ensuring each is under the 3,000-page limit.
 Please note: we are working on a fix for these documents to automatically split.
 If you run into this issue please let us know.

-• Label the split files that you see appropriately .
-For example:
+• Label the split files that you see appropriately.

 4. Documents Failed OCR (Optical Character Recognition):